You can change the priority of a process by changing how "nice" it is to other antagonising processes.

 to make sure we haven't added extra keys that you weren't expecting.

-Finally, it’s a good idea to change the permissions of the ~/.ssh directory and the~/.ssh/id_dsa file on your local machine, to disable any outside access to your private key.
+file on your local machine, to disable any outside access to your private key.chmod 700 ~/.ssh

 chmod 600 ~/.ssh/id_dsa